fenago/docker-course/md/lab_10.md

 some of the more important best practices to keep in mind when you are creating your Docker images and how your applications should be working with them.

-Note

-This lab may cover some points from previous chapters, but we will be able to give you more information and clarity on why we are using these practices.

 In the following section, we will run through some of the more common best practices you should be following when creating your services and